 Pal Joey is a 1957 musical film, loosely adapted from the musical play of the same name, and starring Rita Hayworth, Frank Sinatra, and Kim Novak.
 Jo Ann Greer sang for Hayworth, as she had done previously in Affair in Trinidad and Miss Sadie Thompson.
 Kim Novak’s singing voice was dubbed by Trudy Erwin.
 George Sidney directed, with the choreography managed by Hermes Pan.
 Nelson Riddle handled the musical arrangements for the Rodgers and Hart standards “The Lady is a Tramp”, “I Didn’t Know What Time It Was,” “I Could Write a Book” and “There’s A Small Hotel.”

 To complete the weekend, Tony Sands, a Frank Sinatra tribute singer, will perform “It Was a Very Good Year” at the Historic Howell Theatre on Sunday, October 22nd.
 Sands performs his Sinatra show around the country, taking the audience on a musical journey.
 It’s as if Frank walks off the screen and performs in person.
-Shows will be at 2pm and 4pm.
+There be one show ONLY at 2pm.
 The Ava Gardner Museum will open early on Sunday at 12 noon for visitors wishing to tour the museum prior to the show.
 Tickets for the show are $20 per person and available at the Ava Gardner Museum or online via www.brownpapertickets.com/event/3051348.

 Weekend with Frank and Ava